pixbi/duplo/README.md

 * `duplo major` builds the project and bump the major version

-## Philosophies
+## Principles

-* Stay as close to raw JavaScript as possible, because JavaScript lacks the mechanism to build strong abstraction.
+1. Stay as close to raw JavaScript as possible, because JavaScript lacks the mechanism to build strong abstraction.
-* Closures are discouraged.
+2. Closures are discouraged.
 Optimally, there should be no function, anonymous or otherwise, nested within another function.
 A callback should be named explicitly to another static function.
-* `this` is evil.
+3. `this` is evil.
 Developers should not need to context-switch between functions.
-* One file contains one module that does one thing.
+4. One file contains one module that does one thing.
 I believe it is called the UNIX philosophy.

 Ultimately, there is really just one guiding principle: Keep It Simple, Stupid.